SmileyMan/snapPERL/README.md

      option for snapraid conf file before running.

- 8. If active in $options snapraid smart is run and details parsed from output and logged warning will be sent based on Fail Percentage set in $options.
+ 8. If active in $options snapraid smart is run and details parsed from output and logged warning will be sent based on Fail Percentage / Temp and Errors set in $options.

  9. If active in $options snapraid down is run and array is spun down.
 Details are logged.